jkzorz/jkzorz.github.io/_posts/2019-07-04-Where-to-start.md

   - **[Scatter plots](https://jkzorz.github.io/2019/07/09/scatter-plots.html)**: For displaying two continuous variables (i.e. abundance of species 1 vs species 2, or abundance of a species vs temperature, etc)

    - **[Alluvial plots](https://jkzorz.github.io/2020/01/22/alluvial-plots.html)**: For displaying compositional data (i.e. relative abundance of species).
 Especially useful to show how compositional data changes over a time series, or a set of conditions

+   - **[Contour plots](https://jkzorz.github.io/2020/02/29/contour-plots.html)**: For displaying three dimensional data in two dimensions (i.e. species abundance over an area, or outcomes of a multivariable model).
+Ideally used with 3 continuous variables